Greisen–Zatsepin–Kuzmin limit: Extreme Universe Space Observatory on Japanese Experiment Module (JEM-EUSO)

 EUSO, which was scheduled to fly on the International Space Station (ISS) in 2009, was designed to use the atmospheric-fluorescence technique to monitor a huge area and boost the statistics of UHECRs considerably.
 EUSO is to make a deep survey of UHECR-induced extensive air showers (EASs) from space, extending the measured energy spectrum well beyond the GZK cutoff.
 It is to search for the origin of UHECRs, determine the nature of the origin of UHECRs, make an all-sky survey of the arrival direction of UHECRs, and seek to open the astronomical window on the extreme-energy universe with neutrinos.
 The fate of the EUSO Observatory is still unclear, since NASA is considering early retirement of the ISS.

-The Fermi Gamma-ray Space Telescope to resolve inconsistencies
+The Fermi Gamma-ray Space Telescope

 Launched in June 2008, the Fermi Gamma-ray Space Telescope (formerly GLAST) will also provide data that will help resolve these inconsistencies.